relaycorp/cloudevents-transport-js/README.md

 This is the standard CloudEvents HTTP transport, in binary mode.

-The emitter uses the following environment variables:

-- `K_SINK` (required): The URL of the CloudEvents endpoint that will receive the events.
+The _channel_ passed to the emitter must be the URL of the CloudEvents endpoint that will receive the events.

 ### google-pubsub